Student Research Initiative (SRI)

 Professor Kenan Guler

 In recent years, there has been a growing focus on both artificial intelligence and societal challenges, especially climate change.
 Scholars and practitioners are increasingly exploring innovative approaches to address grand societal challenges.
 This paper centers on the intersection of artificial intelligence and climate change, aiming to investigate how AI can contribute to resolving the ongoing climate crisis.
 The study will utilize an analysis of over 18,000 academic articles and 30,000 news articles related to AI and climate change, bridging the fields of strategic management, innovation, and AI literature to provide valuable insights into orchestrating innovative solutions for the existing climate crisis.
-The intended outlet for this paper is submission to an upcoming special issue of the Strategic Management Journal.
-I am enthusiastic about collaborating with an interested student during the summer on this project.
+The intended outlet for this paper is submission to an upcoming special issue at the Strategic Management Journal.
+I am enthusiastic about collaborating with an interested student over the next two semesters.

 Skills required